 Two weeks of council tax £75

-The growing popularity of owning buy-to-let properties has spurned a whole new range of finance products.
+The growing popularity of owning buy-to-let properties has spawned a whole new range of finance products.
 Getting the best value mortgage for your money requires some research and thinking.

 Finding a deposit for a buy-to-let property is a big ask because most mortgage lenders want you to put down at least 20% of the value of the property.
 Some are asking for as much as 30%, but helpfully, there are more and more who will take just 15%.

-With the average price of a property in Britain being around £180,000, you’ll need to find at least £27,000 before you even start.
-This is no small potatoes.
+With the average price of a property in Britain being around £232,574, you’ll need to find at least £47,000 for a 20% deposit before you even start.
+That’s no small potatoes!